Within3/markdown-documentation-generator/README.md

 If you want to override the default configuration you may create a `.styleguide` file in your project folder (the same folder you run `md_documentation` in).
 Alternatively, you can pass custom options if you're invoking the module from within another Node application.

-The easiest way to create a `.styleguide` file is to run `md_documentation init` which will give you a boilerplate configuration file in the current working directory.
+The easiest way to create a `.styleguide` file is to run `md_documentation --init` which will give you a boilerplate configuration file in the current working directory.

 ### Options